AI

 What professional responsibility actually means for AI

-You must understand the tools you use.
-The ABA guidance is clear: lawyers do not need to become AI experts, but they must have “a reasonable understanding of the capabilities and limitations” of any tools they deploy.
+Domestically, the ABA guidance is clear: lawyers do not need to become AI experts, but they must have “a reasonable understanding of the capabilities and limitations” of any tools they deploy.

 This means knowing: